score-json/inc_nlohmann_json/TSF/trustable/assertions/TA-DATA_CONTEXT.md

 **Checklist**

 - Is all test data stored with long-term accessibility?
-  - **Answer**: No. Test results are collected into a persistent database as part of the CI workflows, but storage is intentionally limited as a proof of concept due to GitHub storage constraints.
+  - **Answer**: No. Test results are collected into a persistent database as part of the CI workflows, which is done as a proof of concept.
+Due to GitHub storage constraints, the storage of this database is currently limited.
 - Is all monitoring data stored with long-term accessibility?
   - **Answer**: No. Dedicated monitoring data from deployed software is not collected yet.
-But it is expected to be implemented by the integrator.
+But it is expected to be implemented by the integrator (see AOU-09, AOU-18 and AOU-19).
 - Are extensible data models implemented?
   - **Answer**: Test-result data is stored in a SQLite database with separate tables for workflow runs and individual test results (see JLS-18).
 This schema can be extended with additional fields or tables if needed.
 - Is sensitive data handled correctly (broadcasted, stored, discarded, or anonymised) with appropriate encryption and redundancy?